Computer Buyer Alert!

 Any netbooks that have Windows 10 is all but guaranteed to crash at some point because of Windows updates.
 When you keep Windows 10 updated sooner or later you will run out of space.
 Should you not keep Windows 10 updated then sooner or later the operating system will be out of date.
 Damned if you do, damned if you don’t!
 See: Are HP Stream Laptops Good?
 NO!

-Computer Sales Associates Don't Always Know About What They're Selling
+Computer Sales Associates Don't Always Know Much About What They're Selling

 Netbooks are a disaster!
 I’m a professional tech and I can tell you the majority of people that purchase a netbook think it’s a fully functioning computer.
 They think they can do more on a Netbook than just go online, but they can’t.
 The combination of marketing, deceptive salespeople, and folks desiring the best deal, causes headaches for folks depending on buying a computer that’s a genuine PC.
 You can learn how to use a device from a young salesperson but that doesn’t mean they have any understanding of computer specifications.